-Employees driving on EMSWCD business (in their own vehicles or in EMSWCD vehicles) are required to obey all traffic laws and operate vehicles in a safe and cautious manner.
+Employees driving on EMSWCD business (in their own vehicles or in EMSWCD or State Motor Pool vehicles) are required to obey all traffic laws and operate vehicles in a safe and cautious manner.
 Employees are responsible for payment of any tickets issued for moving violations, careless or negligent driving, or parking violations incurred while driving on EMSWCD business.

-Employees in certain positions may be required to drive EMSWCD vehicles.
-Only employees authorized by EMSWCD are allowed to drive EMSWCD vehicles.
+Employees in certain positions may be required to drive EMSWCD or State Motor Pool-vehicles.
+Only employees authorized by EMSWCD are allowed to drive EMSWCD or State Motor Pool vehicles.
 A current and valid driver's license as well as a driving record that meets District insurance standards is required for authorization.
 EMSWCD reserves the right to request and review a Driver's Motor Vehicle Record (MVR) periodically, to ensure driving record meets insurance standards.
 Employees in authorized driving positions must promptly notify the Executive Director if their driver's license is revoked, limited, or not renewed, or if there are any incidents, violations, or citations that may compromise the employee's ability to meet District insurance standards.

-Employees driving EMSWCD vehicles are required to keep the vehicles reasonably neat and clean at all times.
+Employees driving EMSWCD or State Motor Pool vehicles are required to keep the vehicles reasonably neat and clean at all times.
 Issued vehicles must be kept locked at all times when not in use.
 Work related materials (papers, records, files, etc.) and EMSWCD issued tools and equipment may never be left in an unlocked and unattended vehicle.
 Smoking is not allowed in issued vehicles at any time.
 Employees may not use cell phones or other communication devices while operating issued vehicles, unless an appropriate "hands-free" device is utilized.
 Any issues involving issued vehicle maintenance or any accidents involving issued vehicles must be reported to the Facilities & Fleet Manager immediately.
 Non-employees are not allowed as drivers or passengers in issued vehicles at any time.
-At no time are EMSWCD vehicles to be used for personal use.
+At no time are EMSWCD or State Motor Pool vehicles to be used for personal use.
 Determination of inappropriate use is at the discretion of the Executive Director.